 This new study – led by scientists at QIMR – included data from more than 15,000 23andMe customers who agreed to participate in research.
 The work also adds to the body of existing research already done by 23andMe on allergies and asthma.

-Last year, 23andMe researchers and scientists from University of Bristol’s Avon Longitudinal Study of Parents and Children (ALSPAC) in the UK, completed the largest genome-wide association study ever conducted on common allergies.
+Last year, 23andMe researchers and scientists from the University of Bristol’s Avon Longitudinal Study of Parents and Children (ALSPAC) in the UK, completed the largest genome-wide association study ever conducted on common allergies.
 That study included data from more than 53,000 people.
-It also found new genetic associations for the conditions and added to our knowledge of the genetic link between common allergens and a person’s susceptibility to experiencing an allergic reaction
+It also found new genetic associations for the conditions.
+The study added to our knowledge of the genetic link between common allergens and a person’s susceptibility to experiencing an allergic reaction

-Researchers hope that these studies – and others like them – will improve their ability to detect genetic risk factors for allergies and asthma.
-In turn this information can also sheds more light on the biological underpinnings for the conditions.
+Researchers hope that these studies will improve their ability to detect genetic risk factors for allergies and asthma.
+In turn, this information can also shed more light on the biological underpinnings for the conditions.